MODEL PORTFOLIO

 Risk & Catalysts

-• While Indonesia’s growth is projected at a reasonable ~5% in 2025 and could pickup over the medium term under the Prabowo administration, shifting macro sentiment towards Indonesia over growth slowdown, weak state finances and policy uncertainty under the Prabowo administration could weigh on spreads.
+• While Indonesia’s growth is projected at ~5% in 2025 and could pickup over the medium term under the Prabowo administration, volatile sentiment towards Indonesia over growth slowdown concerns, weak state finances, and governance and policy uncertainties could weigh on spreads.

-• We see governance risks as increased with the move of SOE banks including Mandiri to Danantara; we expect the payout of higher dividends to fund policies of the current administration.
-However, we are comfortable with the CET1 ratio dropping over time to the 14-16% range of other APAC banks.
+• We see governance risks as increased with the move of SOE banks including BNI to Danantara; higher dividend payouts to fund government policies are likely.
+However, we are comfortable with the CET1 ratio dropping to the 14-16% range of other APAC banks.

-• Asset quality has trended better than peers due to its loan book and growth focus being predominantly on large corporates.
-We see the probability of more state directed lending to projects that may not be the most commercially viable, but the effects would take a few years to play out.
+• Asset quality has trended better than peers due to its loan book and growth being predominantly in large corporates.
+However, we see the possibility of more state directed lending to less commercially viable projects, but the effects would take a few years to play out.

 Key Metric